mikeromard/markdown-to-rss/test_product_updates.md

 First attempt failed on `pip install -r requirements`.
 That command is missing the file extension (the file is `requirements.txt`, not `requirements`).
 Trying again.

+Second attempt, the workflow completed without error, but didn't update `test_rss_feed.xml`.
+Trying to add `git push` to the workflow.

 ## 03 November 2023

 Alpha